miklevin/MikeLev.in/_posts/2022-12-11-the-rise-of-bff-seo-best-foot-forward-search-engine-optimization.md

 headline: I Pioneered BFF SEO, Transforming the SEO Landscape
 description: I'm Mike Levin, an SEO specialist from New York City.
 I noticed the decline of long-tail SEO and the rise of Best Foot Forward (BFF) SEO and was one of the first to adopt this approach.
 I quickly became known as the 'King of BFF SEO' and continued to innovate and help my clients achieve success.
 Eventually, my contributions helped BFF SEO become the industry standard.
 Read this blog post to learn more about my journey and how I changed the SEO landscape.
 keywords: SEO, Best Foot Forward, BFF SEO, Long-Tail SEO, Mike Levin, New York City, High-Quality Content, Search Intent, King of BFF SEO, Innovate, Clients, Industry Standard, Contributions
-categories: seo, new york city
+categories: new york city, seo
 permalink: /blog/the-rise-of-bff-seo-best-foot-forward-search-engine-optimization/
 layout: post
 ---